- Fee assured

 IV sedation administered by operator - (5-50)

 Ablation of atrial arrhythmia (including mapping) - (1-5)

-Ablation of atrial fibrillation by isolation of the pulmonary veins (including mapping) - (1-5)
+Ablation of atrio-ventricular junction (including mapping) - (1-5)